LatinoDocs/Manual-Latino.en-USA/docs/OS/Debian-Ubuntu.rst

    sudo apt-get install redis-server curl libgtk-3-dev sudo apt-get install libreadline-dev libpthread-stubs0-dev

-.. note:: En el código de arriba es **LIBCURL4**, no LIBCUR14
+.. note:: The code above is **LIBCURL4**, not LIBCUR14

-Una vez concluido esto, pasamos a instalar propiamente Latino en nuestro sistema
+Once this is over, we move on to installing Latino itself in our system

 .. code-block:: bash